15 and 16 Fossgate

-15 and 16 Fossgate is a historic building in the city centre of York, in England.
+15 and 16 Fossgate is a historic building in the city centre of York, England.

-The building was constructed as a house, in about 1600.
-It is timber framed and both of the upper floors are jettied to the Fossgate front.
-It was originally just one room deep, with a staircase behind, but in the late 17th century, a brick wing was added at the rear.
-This has a times served as a separate tenement, known as "Morrell Yard".
-They are accessed through a passage on the left side of the ground floor, which has a door with a late-17th century hood.
+The building was constructed as a house in about 1600.
+It is timber-framed, and both upper floors are jettied to the Fossgate front.
+It was originally one room deep, with a staircase behind, but in the late 17th century a brick wing was added at the rear.
+This has at times served as a separate tenement, known as "Morrell Yard".
+It is accessed through a passage on the left side of the ground floor, which has a door with a late-17th-century hood.
 Inside the building, some timber framing is visible on the ground floor, and there is a rebuilt brick fireplace.
+The building was Grade II listed in 1954.
+It currently houses a shop.